MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

   Clustergrammer's attributes and functions are listed below:

+  .. js:attribute:: params

+    The Clustergrammer parameters object, which contains all the parameters necessary to generate the visualization.

   .. js:function:: update_cats(row_data)

     Update the visualization row categories.

-    :param row_data: The row category data that will be used to ...
+    :param row_data: Row category data.

+  .. js:function:: resize_viz:

-    :param resize_viz: Call this function to resize the visualization to fit in its resized container (if the user has resized the container).
+    Call this function to resize the visualization to fit in its resized container (if the user has resized the container).

+  .. js:function:: d3_tip_custom

+    Generate a D3 tooltip for SVG elements.

+  .. js:function:: update_view(filter_type, inst_state)

+    Update the heatmap with a specified row filter 'view'.

+    :param filter_type: The available filter types sum or variance: e.g. N_row_sum, N_row_var

+    :param inst_state: The value of the row filter, e.g. 500